 How do I get there?
 Get off at Kew overground station — the gardens are a 10-minute and very well indicated.
 If your heart is set to start on those cherry blossoms, you’ll find them in the section between King William’s Temple and the Temperate House.

 Notting Hill and Chelsea

-It wouldn’t be fair not to mention cherry blossom in London without giving a shout-out to the London borough of Chelsea, which in itself is home to the iconic neighbourhood Notting Hill.
+It wouldn’t be fair to mention cherry blossom in London without giving a shout-out to the London borough of Chelsea, which in itself is home to the iconic neighbourhood Notting Hill.
 Full of incredible houses in an array of pastel hues and designs that are reminiscent of another era, Chelsea and Notting Hill look even better in the warmer months.
-You’ll find cherry blossoms spread all over the place; it’s really a matter of getting lost and stumbling across beautiful scenery.
+You’ll find cherry blossoms spread all over the place and it’s really a matter of getting lost and stumbling across beautiful scenery.

 How do I get there?
-Get off at stations like Sloane Square, Gloucester Road, West Brompton, West Kensington and Notting Hill and start exploring!
+Get off at stations like Sloane Square, Gloucester Road, West Brompton, West Kensington and Notting Hill to start exploring!
 Look for the quieter streets.
 Some key streets are Blithfield Street, Redcliffe Road, Courtfield Gardens… just bear in mind these are residential areas.